usatlas/AFdocs/tier3docs/sshlogin/ssh2SLAC.md

 also known as the AFS environment.

 SLAC is now building a new computing environment: the SLAC Shared Scientific Data Facility (S3DF).
-The core componments of S3DF are an interative pool, an OpenOnDemain web portal, a high performance computer cluster i (HPC) and a GPU cluster - both managed by a single SLURM batch system. and storage clusters
+The core componments of S3DF are an interative pool, an OpenOnDemain web portal, a high throughput computer cluster (HTC), with a subset being a HPC cluster and a GPU cluster - both managed by a single SLURM batch system, and storage clusters

 ## Accessing to S3DF